cbanciu667/aws-init/README.md

 Secrets Manager Requester Lambda acts as a proxy between CF stacks and Secrets Manager.\
 Why ?
 Because even if querying secrets directly from SM works fine in most cases,\
 for some resource properties it doesn't work at the moment (e.g. Domain Zone Name property) or\
-when using direct query with !Cidr functions.
+case is using that with !Cidr function.

 ## Planned improvments in Q2 2020
 * Delete features for pipelines